Databases and Frameworks at the Edge with Glauber Costa and Igor Minar

 00:14:43 - Glauber Costa

-But now to your question.
-Why SQLite?
+But now to your question: why SQLite?
 And just a clarification, what we run is not actually SQLite.
-This is something that lots of people don't know.
-But SQLite is a technically open source project, spiritually open source project, but not technically because they're actually public domain technicality.
-But they're not licensed at any open source license.
-The code is just public domain, doesn't have a copyright.
+This is something that lots of people don't know, but SQLite is a technically open source project, a spiritually open source project, but not technically, because it's actually public domain.
+That's a technicality, but they're not licensed under any open source license.
+The code is just public domain.
+It doesn't have a copyright.

 00:15:12 - Anthony Campolo